Walking4Norfolk fundraises for the Walking4Norfolk Fund for Unpaid Carers which is managed by the Norfolk Community Foundation.

 These ‘unsung heroes’ are thought to save local authority and NHS services in Norfolk £500 million a year, but they face many challenges and can become isolated without help.
 The money we raise funds projects run by a number of extraordinary local charities dedicated to alleviating the plight of Norfolk’s unpaid carers.

-Walking4Norfolk, founded by James Bagge, raises funds for the Walking4Norfolk Fund for Unpaid Carers.
-Unpaid Carers are the devoted and selfless souls who care for their loved ones at home, saving the public purse hundreds of millions a year.
-They include the Young Carers (under 18), who are looking after a family member at the same time as pursuing their studies, juggling their caring duties with life as a child or teenager.
+Unpaid carers are the devoted and selfless souls who care for their loved ones at home, saving the public purse hundreds of millions a year.
+They include young carers (under 18) who are looking after a family member at the same time as pursuing their studies, juggling their caring duties with life as a child or teenager.

 - November 2020 Lockdown 2.0 Coast2Coast Challenge – 180 miles.
 In teams of two we took on a virtual Wainwright Coast to Coast from St Bees Head in Cumbria to Robin Hood’s Bay on the North Yorkshire coast.